🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 This is the key shift:

-The paper does not exist before structural maturity.
+The final assembled paper is not structurally visible before structural maturity.

 To make the demo more interactive, you can add this optional print block: